Discovery

 No. You define your product, audience, and campaign objective.
 SignalSeek decodes what to look for and suggests the subreddits, keywords, and conversation patterns worth monitoring.

-Every draft runs through an AI quality gate before it reaches posting.
-If it fails value-add, specificity, tone, addressee coherence, or brand-mention checks, SignalSeek shows the reason and rejects it before auto-posting.
+Every draft runs through an AI quality gate first.
+If it fails value-add, specificity, tone, addressee coherence, or brand-mention checks, SignalSeek shows the reason and drops it, so a weak reply never reaches your digest.

 SignalSeek works best for products that solve a clear pain people already discuss on Reddit: SaaS tools, AI products, productivity apps, founder tools, consumer apps, and niche services.